2600hz/kazoo5/doc/engineering/rebar.md

 Since Rebar3 is now mature enough and adopted by almost all Erlang projects, by supporting in Kazoo can now benefit of supporting Rebar3 and have better integration and interoperability with other tools such as code editors, other Erlang libraries and Erlang tools (such as [ErlangLS](https://github.com/erlang-ls/erlang_ls)) and way much faster build time.

-Rebar3 in Kazoo still and experimental and won't replace the existing make build system.
+Rebar3 in Kazoo is still experimental and won't replace the existing make build system.
-Make is still the official build system supported by Kazoo.
+Current Make build system is still the official build system supported by Kazoo.

-This an umbrella app Rebar configuration and each application (in `core/` and `applications/`) can have their own `rebar.config` with any customizations needed by that particular application.
+The umbrella Rebar configuration in provided by kazoo5 repository and each application (in `core/` and `applications/`) can have their own `rebar.config` with any customizations needed by that particular application.

 > **NOTE** All Rebar commands must be run from root of Kazoo source code.